 Articles developed from conference papers are welcome as long as they are of sufficient depth and quality, and can stand up to independent scrutiny.

 We aim to work with all of the common digital formats that archaeologists use in their work.
 The most common files we receive are text files (usually as Word docs), image files (png, jpg, gif, tif), data files (xlsx), videos (mp4), audio files (wav), 3d files (obj/ply) and RTI files (ptm).
 A list of all our preferred data formats can be found here.
 Just ask if your unsure.

 Given that new formats and are bring adopted all the time, it is important to remain flexible and open to adopt new ways of presenting information that might not even have been invented yet.
 The journal's unique approach and structure enables this more than many other journals.

 The journal publishes content as and when it is ready.
-As soon as the draft has been finlasied, it can be published within a matter of hours.

 The Editor will liaise with you over any revisions and arrange a deadline for submission of the completed draft.

 We aim to keep you informed as your submission progresses but just email firstname.lastname@example.org if you need an update.

 Internet Archaeology is hosted on a series of servers (shared with the Archaeology Data Service) at the University of York so all published content is routinely backed-up, both on and off-site.
 In addition, the final published version of each article and all its associated elements (the 'data') are catalogued, deposited and archived with the Archaeology Data Service, in the same way as any other fieldwork archive submitted directly to the ADS for example.